yorikvanhavre/priceAPI/README.md

 ## Installation

-The following python modules must be present.
-The priceapi module will fail on launch if any of those is not available, so the easiest way to know if you need to install any extra package is to try to import the module in python:
+The following python modules must be present to rebuild the sources.
+They are not needed to simply run a search:

 * csv
 * urllib2